 NBN fixed wireless doubles speed for rural users

-Customers in rural areas when the best broadband solution is fixed wireless will soon have the ability to sign up for 50/20 plans.
+When the best broadband solution is fixed wireless, customers in rural areas will soon have the ability to sign up for 50/20 plans.

 Fixed wireless is the technology used to provide National Broadband Network (NBN) connections in areas that are too remote to receive wired connections via fibre or cable, but not so remote that the only option is to use a satellite.
 Right now that covers 300,000 premises, and that number is expected to double to 600,000 by 2010.